AlexTagg2002/CPU-and-GPU-temperature-monitor/README.md

    -Arduino IDE
    -A Python IDE (The software was developed in spyder within the anaconda package, however any python IDE should work)

-2. Set up the arduino and its components and connect it to one of your computers USB ports.
+2. Set up the arduino and its components and connect it to one of your computers USB ports (Setup details below).

 3. Open both the Arduino and Python pcmonitor files in their respective softwares.